Microfluidic particle size sorting

 Microfluidic particle sorting

 Particles can be sorted depending on their size by using the microfluidic particle size sorting pack.
-This pack is based on the high-accuracy OB1 flow controller (Elveflow) and a spiral sorter chip or a pillar sorter chip; this all-in-one solution contains all the required microfluidic instruments to set up a particle sorting system with a high flow rate and good performance.
+This pack is based on a high-accuracy flow controller and a spiral sorter chip or a pillar sorter chip; this all-in-one solution contains all the required microfluidic instruments to set up a particle sorting system with a high flow rate and good performance.

 The particle separation technique is label-free, membrane-free, and is based on well-understood dean and inertial forces.
 This pack can also be used to separate sperm cells from red blood cells or to filter samples.